rwinst/terra/README.md

 Mining is done by holding the left mouse button, and tool tiers matter (bare hands can't break stone, for example).
 You build by placing any item flagged as placeable with the right mouse button.
 There are nine crafting recipes covering pickaxes, swords, and torches, and crafting is atomic, meaning it either happens in full or not at all.

 For combat, you'll face slimes on the surface at night and cave crawlers underground in the dark, both with chase and patrol AI.
 Click near an enemy to swing at it, and a sword does more damage than your bare hands.
 Your inventory is a 10-slot hotbar plus a 20-slot backpack with full stacking.
 The game saves to a single file (press F5 to save, and it loads automatically on your next run).
 The font is a built-in 5 by 7 bitmap font, so there are no external font dependencies to worry about.
+# SETUP
+I included the exe to fully run it already if you don't want to set it up yourself.
 Requirements

 You'll need g++ with C++17 support and the SDL2 library (core only, so no SDL_image or SDL_ttf).
 Install SDL2 with the command that matches your system: